hline

 The general and the particular.

-In Vayikra 18:6 the law reads: “None of you shall marry anyone related to him”.
+In Vayikra (Leviticus) (Leviticus) 18:6 the law reads: “None of you shall marry anyone related to him”.
 This generalization is followed by a specification of forbidden marriages.
 Hence, this prohibition applies only to those expressly mentioned.

 5. uPerat ukelal: From a specific followed by a generality.